wwargack/cpe487/readme.md

 To get around this, it is possible to use [Git LFS](https://git-lfs.github.com/) (Git Large File Storage).

-Once per user account, run '''git lfs install''' in the terminal.
+Once per user account, run 'git lfs install' in the terminal.

 In each Git repository where you want to use Git LFS, select the file types you'd like Git LFS to manage (or directly edit .gitattributes).
-'''git lfs track "*.gif"'''
+'git lfs track "*.gif"'

-Then make sure .gitattributes is tracked.  '''git add .gitattributes'''
+Then make sure .gitattributes is tracked.  'git add .gitattributes'

 Git LFS now works for your repository and you can commit and push to GitHub like normal.

----

 For a basic account, Git LFS has a maximum storage and bandwidth size of 1GB.